Hungry for more business?

 For more ideas about creating a conference strategy, check out our conference success tips infographic.

-Tip #3: Prep Your Social Media Accounts
+Tip #4: Prepare Your Social Media Accounts in Advance

 The way that your posts are visually displayed on social media makes a world of difference when attempting to engage your audience.